Mosae/Mosae/README.md

   About Me

-🤔   Learning new technologies and building projects that solve real life problems 🎓   Studying Computer Science and Web Development at Lambda School.
+🤔   Learning new technologies and building projects that solve real life problems.

+🎓   Studying Computer Science and Web Development at Lambda School.

-💼   Working as a freelance web developer and looking for software engineering role 🌱   Learning more about Computer Science & building projects for non-profit companies
+💼   Working as a freelance web developer and looking for software engineering role.
+🌱   Learning more about Computer Science & building projects for non-profit companies.

 🛠  Tech Stack
 💻   Python JavaScript React